Course Packages

 Data is becoming increasingly available and information is becoming increasingly valuable.
 This course introduces students to the methods and tools needed to effectively collect, process, and analyze big data.
 Through class lessons, hands-on computer-lab exercises, and practical case studies, students will learn the basics of computer programming, data wrangling and manipulation, data visualization, statistical analysis, and machine-learning.
 At the end of this class, students will understand the basics of how to use the Python programming language and key data science tools such as Jupyter and Pandas.
 Students will develop the knowledge and experience to apply them to important questions in economics, political science, finance, public health, demographics, and public policy.
 No previous computer programming experience is required, and only a laptop computer with a web-browser is required for assignments and classwork.

-Package E – Environmental Economics and Geographies of the Global Economy (ARTS E JULY)
+Package E – More Than Human: Creative Geography and World Building (ARTS E JULY)

 Package F – Conspiracy, Fascism, and Belief (ARTS F JULY)